jeevakalaiselvam/android-kotlin-guide-words-app/README.md

 # Words App

-This is a simple Android application demonstrating Intents and Menu Options.
+This is a simple Android application demonstrating Activities, Intents and Menu Options.

 # Screenshots